tribblix/build/patches/openjdk21/README.txt

 JDK 21 now that jdk20 has been forked off.

+21+13

+Trivial patch noise.
+NULL -> nullptr changes still to do.

 Remove the deprecated platform configure option, as we'll run into trouble if the 32-bit windows deprecation reuses it.